chanhosang/jmeter-selenium-webdriver-examples/README.md

 A comprehensive documentation can be found in [JMeter Executor](https://gettaurus.org/docs/JMeter/)

+## Selenium Grid
+Selenium Grid is a smart proxy server that makes it easy to run tests in parallel on multiple machines.

+To know more, refer to https://www.selenium.dev/documentation/en/grid/

 # How To Run Test?

+**Pre-requisite**
+* Installed Taurus
+* Installed Selenium Grid

+    Refer to: <project_dir>/selenium-grid/README.md

 Recommend to run test using taurus command-line tool.
 To know more, refer to [Taurus Command-Line Tool](https://gettaurus.org/docs/CommandLine/)